kaiAsmOne/buildrunner/README.md

 The Terraform Code will Then Create an Azure DevOps Project following MS CAF.

 Creating a Service Connection from Azure DevOps to the Azure Subscription specified in the Terraform Variables.
-With a pipeline that auto creates MS Official Runners in you Azure Subscription specified in the Terraform Variables.
+With a pipeline that auto creates MS Official Runners
+In the Azure Subscription specified in the Terraform Variables.
 Creating all resources in Azure Automatically for you.
 With scheduled auto updates every night at 02:00.